 The S140 allows the NVMe PCle SSD 2.5 inch SFF and the NVMe PCle SSD adapter in a RAID configuration.
 The NVMe PCle SSDs supports volume, RAID 0, RAID 1, RAID 5, and RAID 10.
-S140 also supports Prepare to remove feature to remove Non-RAID NVMe volume from the Dell EMC open manage console.
+S140 also supports Prepare to remove feature to remove Non-RAID NVMe volume from the Dell open manage console.

-NOTE: Recommended minimum version to support the NVMe drives is listed below.
+The recommended minimum version to support the NVMe drives is listed in the following table: